-Between August 2005 and March 2009, VatulBlog actively chronicled the aftermath of Hurricane Katrina, The Flood and the recovery of the city of New Orleans, and has been used as an example of disaster communication during a time of rapidly-evolving media.
+Publisher of Back Of Town, a blog-community dedicated to the New Orleans-based HBO television series Treme.
+Prior to that, between August 2005 and March 2009, VatulBlog actively chronicled the aftermath of Hurricane Katrina, The Flood and the recovery of the city of New Orleans, and has been used as an example of disaster communication during a time of rapidly-evolving media.
 A number of my posts from the first post-Katrina year were published in Gallatin & Toulouse Press’s A Howling In The Wires: An Anthology of Writing from Post-Diluvian New Orleans.

-I am also an occasional contributor to B2L2.com, an online “bark-eating” monthly, where I experiment with writing in vignettes.
+Occasional contributor to B2L2.com, an online “bark-eating” monthly, where I experiment with writing in vignettes.

 Here is a list of writing and interviews.

-I have a B.S. in geology from the University of Illinois and a Masters in structural geology [paper] and an interdisciplinary Masters in computational sciences and geophysics from the University of Wisconsin.
+I have a B.S. in geology from the University of Illinois, and a Masters in structural geology [paper] and an interdisciplinary Masters in computational sciences and geophysics from the University of Wisconsin.

-My husband, D. Erwin, and I are fans and owners of the Green Bay Packers football team.
+My husband D. Erwin and I are fans (and owners!) of the Green Bay Packers football team.
 Together, we have lived in Madison, New Orleans and now Houston, Texas.

 You can contact me through email or Twitter and my resume is on LinkedIn and Vizualize.
 Any opinions expressed here and elsewhere online are mine and not those of my employer unless otherwise stated, obviously.